Research scientist (life sciences)

 The scientific and research skills you'll have acquired while studying for your PhD are viewed as appropriate basic training for more senior research positions.
 However, increasingly PhD researchers are also expected to possess a range of additional non-technical skills such as leadership management.

-It's important to keep up to date with new techniques, skills and innovations.
-Support for continuing professional development (CPD) via events and industry news is offered by institutions such as the BBSRC.
-Conferences are a good way for you to hear about scientific advances and new research methods and you'll be expected to attend them regularly.
+Conferences are also extremely useful for hearing about scientific advances and new research methods and you'll be expected to attend them regularly.
 You may also need to present your own work on occasions.

 Jobs in industry tend to be accompanied by structured training programmes that may include completing placements in different functions of the organisation, working with a mentor and drawing up personal development plans with line managers.